tanuj-ralli/Web-Scrapping/README.md

 # Web-Scrapping
-This is python script to demonstrate the Web Scrapping.
+This is python script to demonstrate the Web Scrapping.(using BeautifulSoup)

 ---------------------------------------------------------------------------------------------------------